 “We’ve been looking for some time for a space in Milan that could represent what Living Divani actually is” explains Carola Bestetti, the brand’s head of marketing communication and part of its second generation.
 “Through this place we would like to tell the thousand facets of our iconic, essential and sophisticated design, inviting our audience to live the Living Divani style.”

 In fact, there is already close communication between the new Milan location and the brand’s historical site in Anzano del Parco (in the province of Como).
 The showroom’s role is to work as a link to the Living Divani world, where all of the collections get broadly expanded.
-In this way the two spaces, both designed by Piero Lissoni, work in synergy for the client and public, and even get supported by a new shuttle service.
+In this way the two spaces, both designed by Piero Lissoni, work in synergy for the client and public.

 Living Divani’s philosophy can be seen in its strong soul, clean lines, austere forms and relaxed elegance.
 These aspects are fully reflected in the new space’s setup, where the Carbon Frog seating in hi-tech carbon fiber with a polyester interweave variant (an evolution of the model designed by Piero Lissoni in 1995) gets suspended to create a vaporous trace moving in the space that offers us ever-changing impressions from different angles.
 Framing it all, there couldn’t help but be corrugated sheet metal that acts as a true theatrical backdrop, alternated with neon lights that dematerialize the borders and get refracted onto the glossy corrugated metal flooring.